erlang-lager/lager/README.md

            }]
 }].
 ```
-Will send all `error_logger` messages to `error_logger.log` file.
+will send all `error_logger` messages to `error_logger.log` file.

 Overload Protection
 -------------------

+### Asynchronous mode

 Prior to lager 2.0, the `gen_event` at the core of lager operated purely in
 synchronous mode.
 Asynchronous mode is faster, but has no protection against
 message queue overload.
-In lager 2.0, the `gen_event` takes a hybrid approach. it
+As of lager 2.0, the `gen_event` takes a hybrid
-polls its own mailbox size and toggles the messaging between synchronous and
+approach. it polls its own mailbox size and toggles the messaging between
-asynchronous depending on mailbox size.
+synchronous and asynchronous depending on mailbox size.

 ```erlang
 {async_threshold, 20},